rails/rails/guides/source/migrations.md

 $ rake db:rollback
 ```

-This will run the +down+ method from the latest migration.
+This will run the `down` method from the latest migration.
 If you need to undo
-several migrations you can provide a +STEP+ parameter:
+several migrations you can provide a `STEP` parameter:

 ```bash
 $ rake db:rollback STEP=3
 ```

-will run the +down+ method from the last 3 migrations.
+will run the `down` method from the last 3 migrations.

-The +db:migrate:redo+ task is a shortcut for doing a rollback and then migrating
+The `db:migrate:redo` task is a shortcut for doing a rollback and then migrating
 back up again.
-As with the +db:rollback+ task, you can use the +STEP+ parameter
+As with the `db:rollback` task, you can use the `STEP` parameter
 if you need to go more than one version back, for example

 ```bash
 $ rake db:migrate:redo STEP=3
 ```

-Neither of these Rake tasks do anything you could not do with +db:migrate+.
+Neither of these Rake tasks do anything you could not do with `db:migrate`.
 They
 are simply more convenient, since you do not need to explicitly specify the
 version to migrate to.

 ### Resetting the Database

-The +rake db:reset+ task will drop the database, recreate it and load the
+The `rake db:reset` task will drop the database, recreate it and load the
 current schema into it.

 NOTE: This is not the same as running all the migrations - see the section on